 Euan raised his glass, “I’ll drink to that,” he said.

-“The only feature that made him appear less British than me,” I continued, “was the accident of the pigment in his skin.”
+“The only feature that made him appear less British than me,” I continued, “was the pigment in his skin.”

 “My Asian-looking friends from Glasgow and Edinburgh are the same,” said Euan.